 When it comes time to post, copy and paste your list of hashtags into the first comment of your image.
 This helps to keep your post looking clean while still tagging the picture and getting you more exposure.
 Although we recommend around 10-20, you can include up to 30 hashtags per post, so add a few more hashtags specific to this image and hit share.
 And that’s it!
 Easy enough, right?

-Instagram Stories are quickly becoming one of the best marketing tools for brands.
+Instagram Stories are quickly becoming one of the 36 Hacks for Maximizing Your Instagram For Business.
 From behind the scenes check-ins to exclusive sales, you can use this feature to build brand identity and connect in real-time with updates beyond the scope of your IG Grid.

 Just like your Instagram grid, your IG stories should be cohesive with your brand imagery and voice, but with a “live view” feel.
 This is your chance to be sporadic and authentic with your followers.
 Since stories only stay up on your page for 24-hours, you have a little more wiggle room to play around with.